gabrielnogueira/my-awesome-nft-marketplace/README.md

   * Performance
   * Scalability

-I sent an email to process accountable asking some questions and chose the folowing stack:
+I sent an email to process accountable asking some questions and choose the following stack:

   * Next.js as Framework
   * Tailwind together with styled-components;